infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 Every folder that holds classes constitutes a subnamespace.

 Be aware that WordPress 'lives' in a global namespace.
-Therefore, when using functions and classes from the WordPress core, it's necessary to either put a slash in front of the class or function name, so that it's called from the global namespace, or use the `use` statement at the top of the file.
+Therefore, when using functions and classes from the WordPress core, it's necessary to either put a slash in front of the class or function name so that it's called from the global namespace or use the `use` statement at the top of the file.
 For example, calling `WP_Query` inside your class should be done like this:

 ```php
 <?php